AndreasChristensen89/resto-booking-system/README.md

 * Under Reservation:
     * In Tables add desired number of tables
-        * Technically the system works without tables, but no tables are added to bookings, and it will therefore not know if restaurant is full.
+        * Technically you can make it work without tables, but no tables are available, and it will therefore think that the restaurant is fully booked and will not accept bookings.
+Admin can make reservations manually though.

 * Warning: Admin can rely on booking logic to not conflict tables and bookings, but Admin is able to manually assign the same tables to concurrent bookings.
 Admin is advised to rely on the logic, or to make sure to use the Available Tables site when updating and accepting bookings (if sorting is turned off).
 If the admin wants to create a booking, then it is best done from the site, as the logic does not work in the Admin administration system.